obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 # Firebase?

-[Firebase](https://firebase.google.com/) is an app development platform offering services like hosting, authentication, real-time databases, analytics, and many more.
-It is backed by the Google Cloud Platform.
+[Firebase](https://firebase.google.com/) is an application development platform that offers hosting, authentication, real-time databases, analytics, and many more services.
+It is backed by Google.

 # Firebase x Vonage Video Express extension?